Kristina Mladenovic: 2019: World No. 1, French Open title in doubles

-Mladenovic and Babos were the defending champions at the Australian Open where they lost in the final to Samantha Stosur and Zhang Shuai.
+Mladenovic and Babos were the defending champions at the Australian Open where they lost in the final to Sam Stosur and Zhang Shuai.

 In Dubai, Mladenovic defeated world No. 1, Naomi Osaka, in the second round but lost her next match to Carla Suárez Navarro.
 In April, Mladenovic played for France in the Fed Cup semifinals.
 She lost her match against Simona Halep.
 Then, in the deciding doubles rubber, Mladenovic and Garcia defeated Halep and Niculescu.

 Mladenovic and Babos made the final of the French Open and in the process, Mladenovic became the number-one doubles player in the world.
-In the final, they defeated Duan Yingying and Zheng Saisai and won their third Grand Slam title.
+In the final, they defeated Duan Yingying and Zheng Saisai and won their third major title.

 Mladenovic reached the second round of the Wimbledon singles, but lost to Petra Kvitová.
 At the US Open, she won her first-round match against three-time Grand Slam champion and 14th seed, Angelique Kerber.

 In the 2019 Fed Cup final against Australia, Mladenovic was essential in France winning their first title since 2003, winning all three of her rubbers.
 First, she defeated Ajla Tomljanović 6–1, 6–1, and then upset world No. 1, Ashleigh Barty, in three sets.
-Finally, Mladenovic and Garcia defeated Barty and Stosur in the decisive doubles rubber, 6–4, 6–3.
+Finally, Mladenovic and Garcia defeated Barty and Stosur in the decisive doubles rubber, in two sets.